Skip to content

 Creating a store

-To create a store, you need to pass in two arguments to the createStore(…) function:
+To create a store, you need to pass an object to the createStore(…) function with the following properties:

 1. The initial context

-2. An object for transitions (event handlers) where:
+2. An on object for transitions (event handlers) where:

 • The keys are the event types (e.g. "inc", "add", "changeName")

-• The values are the state updates to apply when the event is sent to the store, as either an object or a function.
+• The values are the context updates to apply when the event is sent to the store, as either an object or a function.

 Updating context in transitions is similar to using the assign action in XState.
 You can update specific context properties by using an object: